freesewing/docker/README.md

 ## Where to get help 🤯

-Our [chatrooms on Discord](https://discord.freesewing.org) are the best place to ask questions, share your feedback, or just hang out.
+Our [chat rooms on Discord](https://discord.freesewing.org) are the best place to ask questions, share your feedback, or just hang out.

 If you want to report a problem, please [create an issue](https://github.com/freesewing/freesewing/issues/new).